 What Follows Once You Have An IARD Account

-Once the Account Administrator(s) and the firm's users have been entitled to the IARD system, your firm should:
+Once the Account Administrator(s) and the firm's users have been entitled to IARD, your firm should:

-• Send funds to your firm's IARD financial account.
+• Send funds to your firm's FINRA Flex-Funding Account (CRD/IARD Daily Account).

-• Funds must be on deposit in your IARD financial account before you can submit your first electronic Form ADV.
+• Funds must be on deposit in your Flex-Funding Account before you can submit your first electronic Form ADV.

 • Required funds should cover your firm’s IARD Initial Set-Up Fee and any fees associated with new state Notice Filings or state registrations.